thoth-station/adviser/docs/source/predictors/mcts.rst

 .. image:: ../_static/mcts_predictor.png
    :target: ../_static/mcts_predictor.png
-   :alt: Resolving software stacks with Monte Carlo Tree Search and policy learnt.
+   :alt: Progress made during MCTS guided resolution.

 .. note::

-  The exploration and exploitation phase is balanced using an annealing schedule, see :ref:`reinforcement learning intro <rl_balancing>` for more info.
+  The exploration and exploitation phase is balanced using an annealing schedule, see :ref:`reinforcement learning intro section <rl_balancing>` for more info.

 The second figure shows how software stacks produced by resolver increased they score during the exploitation phase until circa 30000 iteration.
 This